greycsont/GreyAnnouncer/README.md

 ### How to customize the setting
 Currently there's only one settings to configure

-1.Find the .cfg file in the ULTRAKILL/BepInEx/config folder.
+1.Find the .cfg file in the **ULTRAKILL/BepInEx/config** folder.

 2.Change the setting you needed.

-3.Save it the start the game.
+3.Save it then start the game.

 ### Silly message:
 <details>
 <summary>Click to expand</summary>
-Because the default rank is D and if we only patch the
+Because the default rank is D so if we only patch the

 ```csharp
 AscendRank() // In the StyleHUD class in ULTRAKILL
 ```

- It can't announce the D-rank so I create a dogshit and patching it to a function running in every single frame to check it
+ It can't announce the D-rank so I create a dogshit and patching it to a function that running in every single frame to check it

 ```csharp
 [HarmonyPatch(typeof(StyleHUD), "UpdateMeter")]  // For D rank only